Taut submanifolds are algebraic: Abstract

 \section{Abstract}

 We prove that every (compact) taut submanifold in Euclidean space is real algebraic, i.e., is a connected component of a real irreducible algebraic variety in the same ambient space.
+This answers affirmatively a question of Nicolaas Kuiper raised in the 1980s.